 Here is a list of 18 mansions and palaces scattered in the garden of Saad Abad:

-Green stones from mines of Zanjan & Khorasan used for the facade of this place located in the northwestern of Saad Abad site.
+Green stones from the mines of Zanjan & Khorasan were used for the facade of this place located in the northwestern Saad Abad site.
 The walls of Shahvand Palace is full of delicate mirrors, tiles and bedding.
 The ground floor of this majestic palace was the office of Reza Shah Pahlavi.
-There are many beautiful antique items here: an elegant dining table and furniture dating back to Louis XVI era and console tables from Napoleon Bonaparte time and a large magnificent Persian carpet.
+There are many beautiful antique items here: an elegant dining table and furniture dating back to the Louis XVI era and console tables from Napoleon Bonaparte time and a large magnificent Persian carpet.
 The walls of the Green Palace were gilded by famous Persian painter Hossein Behzad.

 This palace was the summer residence and office of the second Pahlavi king where official ceremonies were held.
 As its name implies, the White House has a white marble facade and adapts French aristocratic style combined with Iranian art.
 This palace is the largest mansion in the Saad Abad complex.

 There are exquisite Persian carpets, historical pottery, precious crystals, European chandeliers to see in the building and Reza Shah's boots' statue is in front of the White Palace that people have broken after the 1979 revolution.

 Once Shams Pahlavi, the older sister of Mohammad Reza Shah, lived in this palace.
 Now it is the royal clothes museum.
 From the Qajar era to the Pahlavi, this building houses majestic royal costumes.
 The haute couture created for Queen Farah is the highlight of this collection.